Yossef-Dawoad/Recwpy/README.md

 mic.analysis.getfft()
 ```
 `mic.analysis` a class add new functionality to perform some audio analysis in the output you getting from your microphone
-as of now it's in devlopment and just has one function witch is `getfft()`
+as of now, it's in development and just has one function which is `getfft()`